+This makes the dependence on the projection explicit: isotropic raw noise becomes anisotropic, correlated score noise whose effective scale per pair is set by the column-difference norms $\|W_{\cdot i} - W_{\cdot j}\|$.

-\begin{remark} This result directly explains the empirical findings of Section~\ref{sec:noise}: ArrowFlow's noise robustness is governed by $\delta_{\min}/\sigma$, the ratio of the minimum feature gap to the noise scale.
+\begin{remark} Read at the level of the sorted score vector, this analysis directly explains the empirical findings of Section~\ref{sec:noise}: ArrowFlow's noise robustness is governed by $\delta_{\min}/\sigma$, the ratio of the minimum feature gap to the noise scale.
 On high-dimensional data like Digits ($d = 64$), the pixel intensities create many distinct values with reasonably large gaps, making the encoding robust.
 The bound also clarifies why the advantage vanishes with polynomial expansion: expanded features have many more near-equal values, shrinking $\delta_{\min}$. \end{remark}